Renewable Energy

 Plenitude

-A vertically integrated business spanning the entire energy value chain, Plenitude’s business model combines renewable energy generation, retail services for homes and businesses and charging points for electric vehicles.
+Plenitude’s business model combines renewable energy generation, retail services for homes and businesses and charging points for electric vehicles.
+It merges company financial goals with benefits for society and the environment.

 Investment Year